Maya Azucena

-Maya Azucena is an American singer-songwriter and cultural ambassador from Brooklyn, New York City.
-She is a multiple Award-winning Singer, Recording Artist and Humanitarian, known for her versatile voice which adapts to multiple genres and sports a soulful 4-octave range.
-She is also a cultural ambassador with a focus on Women’s & Youth Empowerment and Domestic/Sexual Violence, Azucena has completed 12+ humanitarian tours sponsored by American Embassies and U.S. State Department to countries such as China, Tanzania, Suriname, India, Sri Lanka, Haiti and Turkey.
-As a full-time touring Artist, she has traveled under her artist name Maya Azucena and with her band to 40+ countries.
+Maya Azucena is an American singer-songwriter, recording artist and humanitarian from Brooklyn, New York City.
+She is a cultural ambassador, focusing on women's and youth empowerment as well as domestic and sexual violence.

+Azucena has completed around twelve humanitarian tours sponsored by American Embassies and the U.S. State Department to countries such as China, Tanzania, Suriname, India, Sri Lanka, Haiti and Turkey.
+She has performed as a solo artist with her band in over forty countries.